Ancient Greek Art and Architecture: An Evolving Timeline

 Polykleitos’ Diadoumenos

-While the male nude was prioritized by most artists during this period, Praxiteles experimented with the female nude, pioneering the female form in his sculpture of the Aphrodite of Knidos (ca. 350 B.C.).
-The sculpture became so famous that it remains, in modernity, as the ‘archetypal female nude’, and is continually referenced in the study of the female form.
-There was also a rising presence in domestic reliefs which depicted women and family scenes.
+While most artists prioritized the male nude during this period, Praxiteles experimented with the female nude, pioneering the female form in his sculpture of the Aphrodite of Knidos (c.
+350 BCE).
+The sculpture became so famous that it remains, in modernity, the “archetypal female nude” and is continually referenced in the study of the female form.
+Domestic reliefs depicting women and family scenes also rose in popularity.

 Lacoön and His Sons

-Lacoön and His Sons, ca. 200 B.C., Roman copy of a Greek original (possibly Julio-Claudian dynasty), Vatican Museum
+Lacoön and His Sons, c.
+1st century CE Roman copy of Greek original from c.
+200 BCE.
+Source: Vatican Museum

 The Dying Gaul

-Even with the fragmented empire after Alexander the Great’s death, there was a large amount of privatized wealth within it.
-This resulted in a rise in private artistic commissions and thus more diversity in the subject matter.
+Even after Alexander the Great’s death, the fragmented empire contained a large amount of privatized wealth.
+This resulted in a rise in private artistic commissions and, thus, more diversity in the subject matter.
 Pieces were produced for domestic enjoyment rather than just commemoration, which also meant that there were sometimes elements of comedy or irony.

-There was also significant innovation with mold making for the production of drinking vessels and votive terracotta figurines, which may account for their increased importance and use during the Hellenistic Period.
+A significant innovation in mold making was also used to produce drinking vessels and votive terracotta figurines, which may account for their increased importance and use during the Hellenistic Period.
 The miniature statues, often depicting women holding objects of religious significance, had previously been used for religious offerings.
-However, with their wider availability, they rose in popularity as funerary decoration as well.
+However, with their wider availability, they rose in popularity as funerary decorations as well.

 Hades Abducting Persephone wall fresco

-Hades Abducting Persephone wall fresco from the royal tomb at Vergina, ca. 340 B.C.
+Hades abducting Persephone wall fresco from the royal tomb at Vergina, c.
+340 BCE.
+Source: Le Musée absolu, Phaidon

 Though little physical evidence of Hellenistic Period painting survives, it is known for its rise in depictions of landscapes.
 Many of these landscapes combine realistic natural elements with religious themes.
 They were often also used as settings for recreations of myth or ancient literature.
 There is also a small amount of evidence of Hellenistic wall painting, mostly seen in the Macedonian royal tombs at Vergina, which feature mythical and religious elements as well.